Topological Invariants of a Filling-Enforced Quantum Band Insulator: Introduction

-Earlier symmetry analysis showed that the minimal feQBI arises in a suitable $4$-band model with two filled bands \cite{106feQBI}.
-In this paper, we prove that the magnetoelectric polarizability of any $4$-band feQBI in space group 106 with filling $2$ is necessarily $\theta = \pi \mod 2\pi$ \cite{P3}.
-We further conjecture that there is a one-to-one correspondence between the axion angle $\theta$ and the filling ($4n$ vs $4n+2$) of any class A insulator in space group 106.
-Such a correspondence between filling and topological invariant is reminiscent of a similar phenomenon in 2D crystals with broken translational symmetry due to an external magnetic field \cite{Lu_Ran_Oshikawa_2020}, and our conjecture would support the possibility of such a correspondence in 3D systems with discrete translational symmetry when appropriate crystalline symmetries are present.
-In particular, this conjecture would imply that there is no way to drive a phase transition between the two phases with distinct $\theta$ angles while respecting all symmetries.
-The conjectured impossibility of such a transition defies the usual expectation from topological band theory, and its validity is an interesting open question.
+In this work, we investigate the relationship between the electron filling and a symmetry-protected topological invariant in a symmetry setting identified in Ref.~\onlinecite{106feQBI}.
+This symmetry setting admits non-TRS feQBIs at filling $2$ despite the requirement that all atomic insulators have filling in multiples of $4$.
+The identified invariant is the quantized magneto-electric polarizability, which manifests itself as a $\mathbb{Z}_2$ glide invariant, for Altland-Zirnbauer symmetry Class A insulators \cite{PhysRevB.55.1142} in space group 106 \cite{P3, glide_is_P3}.
+In this paper, we prove that the magnetoelectric polarizability of all $4$-band, filling $2$ feQBIs in space group 106 is necessarily $\theta = \pi \mod 2\pi$.
+We further conjecture that, analogously to the one-to-one correspondence between the Chern number and electron filling in quantum hall problems, our result implies a one-to-one correspondence between the $\theta$ angle and the filling ($4n$ vs $4n+2$) of any class A insulator in space group 106.
+This conjecture would imply that there is no way, at all fillings, to drive a phase transition between the two phases with distinct $\theta$ angles while respecting all specified symmetries and keeping the filling fixed.
+The conjectured impossibility of this transition defies the usual expectation from topological band theory, and its validity is an interesting open question.

 This paper is organized as follows.
-In Sec.\ \ref{sec:symsetting}, we outline the symmetry setting that produces a feQBI at filling $2$ in space group 106 \cite{106feQBI}.
-In Sec.\ \ref{sec:model_feqbi}, we provide a $4$-band tight-binding model of a feQBI in this symmetry setting using gapless 2D building blocks.
-In Sec.\ \ref{sec:glide_invariant}, we prove that all $4$-band feQBIs in space group 106 have a nontrivial $\mathbb{Z}_2$ glide invariant \cite{glide_invariant_paper,glide_chern}, which is equivalent to a nontrivial magnetoelectric polarizability.
+In Sec.\ \ref{sec:symsetting}, we outline the necessary symmetry setting for a space group 106 feQBI with filling $2$ \cite{106feQBI}.
+In Sec.\ \ref{sec:model_feqbi}, we provide an example $4$-band tight-binding model of such an feQBI using gapless 2D building blocks.
+In Sec.\ \ref{sec:glide_invariant}, we introduce the $\mathbb{Z}_2$ glide invariant in SG 106 and in Sec.\ \ref{sec:proof}, we prove that all $4$-band, filling $2$ feQBIs in space group 106 have a nontrivial $\mathbb{Z}_2$ glide invariant \cite{glide_invariant_paper,glide_chern}.
 Finally, in Sec.\ \ref{sec:discussion}, we discuss how our results for the 4-band model could be extended to general feQBIs in space group 106 and elaborate on the implications of the possible extension.